 When I’ve spoken at high school career days, the most often asked question (after how much do you make?) is “How do you become a cosmetic chemist?”
 Since you may soon be looking for a chemist career that uses your science background, you might be wondering the same thing.
-Here are 7 steps you can follow to become a cosmetic chemist.
+Here are 7 steps you can follow to begin a career in cosmetic chemistry.
 There are different paths, but the following has proven consistently effective.

 7 Steps to Becoming a Cosmetic Scientist

 1. Get your science degree